hohilwik/Shell/README.md

 * **use \<assignment\>** : Changes the prompt to xyz/DSA/\<assignment\>.
 And for all subsequent commands, if the \<assignment\> argument is not passed, it will automatically use the current directory, i.e \<assignment\>.

 	The use function takes the Assignment folder name as input.
-It gets the complete path of the Assignment folder and stores it in a log file so that subsequent function calls can use it.
+	It gets the complete path of the Assignment folder and stores it in a log file so that subsequent function calls can use it:
+	`fprintf(fptr, "%s", cwdPath);`

+	The getPath function is called to get the absolute path to the Assignment folder:
+	`int getPath(char* path)`

 	Eg: use Assignment